-Its the oldest PR trick in the book for times of trouble: blame the communication, not the activity.
+It is the oldest PR trick in the book for times of trouble: blame the communication, not the problem.

 And it can usually be smelled a mile away.

 In her words:

 “This was part of ongoing research companies do to test different products, and that was what it was; it was poorly communicated.
 And for that communication we apologize.
 We never meant to upset you.”

 Two days earlier Facebook Data Scientist Adam Kramer had posted on a similar tack:

 “I can understand why some people have concerns about [the study], and my co-authors and I are very sorry for the way the paper described the research and any anxiety it caused.”

 You’d probably not guess from these statements that Facebook had not garnered the consent of users.